trale97/LCAdistaloutcomeIPW/README.md

-Simulation study - LCA with distal outcome using IPW
+Causal Latent Class Analysis with Distal Outcomes: A Modified Three-Step Method Using Inverse Propensity Weighting

 ## Authors
-- Tra T. Le | Tilburg University
+- Tra T. Le | Tilburg University (First author)
+- Dr. Felix Clouth | Tilburg University (First author)
-- Prof. dr. Jeroen K. Vermunt | Tilburg Univeristy (Supervisor)
+- Prof. dr. Jeroen Vermunt | Tilburg University
-- MSc.
-Felix Clouth | Tilburg University (Co-supervisor)

 ## Description
-These are the supplementary materials to the First-year Paper written as part of the Research Master in Social and Behavioral Science at Tilburg University under the supervision of Prof.dr.
-Jeroen Vermunt and MSc.
-Felix Clouth.

-The repository consists of the codes for the **Exemplary Data Analysis**, LatentGOLD codes for the main **Simulation Study**, R codes to produce tables and figures, and step-by-step example of the process.
+This repository contains the code to reproduce all the results for the paper "Causal Latent Class Analysis with Distal Outcomes: A Modified Three-Step Method Using Inverse Propensity Weighting"

 ## Exemplary Data Analysis
 The steps for the exemplary data analysis are as follows